Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-8-Redux/lesson-8-Redux.md

 ## Event SignUp App

 You will build an Event SignUp App.
-You'll have a listing for an event with a few form fields where users can tell you they’re attending.
+You'll have a listing for an event with a few form fields, where users can tell you they’re attending.

 Let’s take a look at how this finished app will function: